AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

 A custom SpriteKit camera designed for smooth navigation around your scene using multi-touch gestures.
 It supports panning, pinching, and rotating, with inertia applied to each transformation.
-SpriteKit's scene becomes an infinite canvas.

 The camera includes many settings and features that you can customize.